MicrosoftDocs/windows-dev-docs/windows-apps-src/data-access/sql-server-databases.md

 ---
 title: Use a SQL Server database in a UWP app
-description: Use a SQL Server database in a UWP app. ms.date: 06/26/2020 ms.topic: article
+description: Learn how to connect a UWP app directly to a SQL Server database, and store and retrieve data by using System.Data.SqlClient. ms.date: 06/26/2020 ms.topic: article
 keywords: windows 10, uwp, SQL Server, database